Los Angeles Drug Trafficking Defense Lawyer

 According to the U.S. Government Accountability Office, 497 (78 percent) of the 641 collateral consequences of a felony conviction can potentially last a lifetime.

 Additional Immigration Consequences for Immigrants in LA

 Drug convictions for trafficking can have serious consequences on your immigration status.
 In short – a felony drug conviction makes you deportable.
 If you have a green card, you can lose it.
 If you do not have lawful permanent resident status in the U.S., the Department of Homeland Security will initiate removal proceedings, and you will be deported.

 The burden of proof is on the government to establish a person is subject to removal from the United States.
 You can apply for a waiver of inadmissibility, but there is very little relief available for drug crimes.
 You can appeal a decision, but the Board of Immigration appeals typically will not second guess a ruling unless you can demonstrate the judge abused their power or erred in applying the law to your situation.

-Hire An Experienced Los Angeles Drug Trafficking Lawyer
+Hire An Experienced Los Angeles Drug Crimes Lawyer